 A lot of people know they should prioritize chest workouts but wonder how the decline bench actually activates the lower pectoral muscles and whether or not it’s a worthwhile fitness move.
-ALLMAX has all the details on the decline bench press and why it’s a fantastic lower chest workout.
+ALLMAX has all the details on the decline bench press, what does the decline bench work and why it’s a fantastic lower chest workout.

 - Set the bench at a 15-30 degree decline.